okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/auth-js-redirect/main/index.md

 1. In the body of the email, click the **Reset Password** link.

-1. On the **Reset your Okta password** widget, create and verify a new password.
+1. Create and verify a new password.
 Click **Reset Password**.
 Your test user is now signed in to your sample app with a new password.

 See [Self-service account recovery](https://help.okta.com/okta_help.htm?type=oie&id=ext-config-sspr).